-If your breathing is very difficult and does not get better with routine treatment, your hospitalist provider may suggest non-invasive ventilation (ven-ti-lay-shun).
-Non-invasive mean that no tubes or needles are put into your body.
+If breathing is very difficult and does not get better with routine treatment, your hospitalist provider may suggest non-invasive ventilation (ven-ti-lay-shun).
+Non-invasive means that no tubes or needles are put into your body.
 This is often called Bi-PAP or CPAP.
-With this type of breathing device, a soft, snug mask is placed over your mouth or nose It is connected to a machine that pushes air into your lungs.
+With this type of breathing device, a soft, snug mask is placed over your mouth or nose.
+It is connected to a machine that pushes air into your lungs.
 It can give you the help you need to get better, faster.

-Sometimes your primary health care provider may suggest you use a set-up like this at home while you sleep.
-This may help if you have both COPD and sleep apnea (app-nee-uh).
-Sleep apnea is when you stop breathing for too long, too often or when your breathing is too shallow while you sleep.
+Sometimes your primary care provider may suggest you use a set up like this at home while you sleep.
+This may help if you have both COPD and sleep apnea (app-knee-ah).
+Sleep apnea is when you stop breathing for too long, too often, or when your breathing is too shallow while you sleep.

-Sometimes you may be working so hard to breathe, yet you’re not breathing well enough to support your body - and your life.
-Your hospitalist provider may then decide that you need mechanical (meh-can-ni-cal) ventilation.
+Sometimes you may be working so hard to breathe, yet you’re not breathing well enough to support your body – or your life.
+Your hospitalist provider may then decide that you need mechanical ventilation.
 This involves intubation (in-too-bay-shun), putting a tube through your nose or mouth and directly into your lungs.
 The tube is then connected to a machine called a ventilator, sometimes called a respirator.

 In most cases the ventilator is temporary.
-Usually the breathing tube can be removed within a few days.
-While this breathing tube is in place you will not be able to talk or eat.
+The breathing tube can usually be removed within a few days.
+While this breathing tube is in place, you will not be able to talk or eat.
 During this time a small tube may be placed through your nose into your stomach so you can get the nutrition and medicines you need.

 Longer Term Ventilation

-Being on the ventilatorl'tas some risks.
+Being on a ventilator has some risks.
 One is called “ventilator-associated pneumonia (new-moan-ya)” or VAP.
 This means you could get pneumonia while on the breathing machine.
 VAP can be harder to treat than other pneumonias, requiring powerful antibiotics.
 Hospitals now have strict programs in place to decrease the chance of patients getting these pneumonias.
 These programs have been very successful in preventing VAP.

 It is important to remember that most COPD flare-ups can be easily treated outside the hospital.
 Only a small fraction of people with COPD who have to stay overnight in the hospital have to be put on a ventilator.
 Most patients recover, come off the ventilator and go back home.

-However, in severe COPD it’s harder to get better.
+However, with severe COPD it’s harder to get better.
 In these severe cases, it might not help to be hooked up to a machine.
 Simple comfort care may be the best choice.

 Other Hospital Stays for People with COPD

 Like anybody else, people with COPD may need surgery.
 There are always risks with surgery, and they are not much worse in people with mild or moderate COPD.
-In people with severe COPD, however, surgery is more risky especially when operating 0 on the belly or chest.
+For people with severe COPD, however, surgery is more risky, especially when operating on the belly or chest.